In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5am in the Canadian cold.

 IN HIs WORDS

-As I listen to podcasts and look at what’s going on in the world, I can’t help but wonder what my part in it is.
+As I take in information on what's happening in the world, I can’t help but wonder what my part in it is.

-I’d like to make the world a better place somehow but I feel like most people who say that just virtue signal;
+I’d like to make the world a better place somehow but I feel like most people who say that are just virtue signaling; they say thing by design to maximize the number of people who think they are 'good'

-Here are some excerpts from songs I’m in working on:
+Here are some excerpts from songs I’m either working on or have released:

 “is that all that you can see?
 Is this all that you can be?
 Just a head-full of your dreams, you’ll make belief, instead of living it.
 You’ve got unused potential”